Annuity rate data updated daily

 • Surrender period is a full ten years and the year-one and year-two charges are at the top end of the FIA market, so this contract assumes the buyer can leave principal locked beyond the annual free-withdrawal allowance for the full schedule.

-• Minimum premium and contract-eligibility bounds are not exposed on this data row — confirm premium minimums and issue-age limits with the carrier before purchase.
+• Minimum premium and contract-eligibility bounds are not shown on this page — confirm premium minimums and issue-age limits with the carrier before purchase.

 Not ideal for

-Buyers who need a contractually guaranteed lifetime withdrawal rate from a GLWB rider on the live data row, want short-surrender liquidity or a high annual free-withdrawal allowance, or prefer a simple MYGA-style declared rate — this contract is built for indexed accumulation over a long deferral, not those outcomes.
+Buyers who need a contractually guaranteed lifetime withdrawal rate from a GLWB rider in the live data, want short-surrender liquidity or a high annual free-withdrawal allowance, or prefer a simple MYGA-style declared rate — this contract is built for indexed accumulation over a long deferral, not those outcomes.

 All crediting strategies

-These are the current crediting strategy listings returned for this product.
+These are the current crediting strategies available for this product.
 Use the filters to narrow by index, term, premium band, or rate type.

 Par: 120% · 1-yr